josephhilby/HackPlusPlus/docs/01_primitives.md

 # Primitive Logic Gates

 This section documents the primitive logic gates that form the physical and logical foundation of the Hack++ hardware stack.
-All higher-level components—datapath elements, registers, memory, and the CPU—are constructed exclusively from these gates.
+All higher-level components — datapaths, registers, memory, and the CPU — are constructed exclusively from these gates:

-At the base of the system is the **NAND gate**, from which all other logic is derived.
+* **NAND** establishes the universal basis for all other gates
+* **NOT, AND, OR** form the foundations of the control and datapath structures
+* **XOR** allows arithmetic operations by enabling binary addition

+Together, these gates mark the boundary where **boolean algebra becomes machine behavior**, enabling the construction of a programmable computer system.

 ## Gates